-NZQA recommends that Alphacrucis International College:
+NZQA recommends that Alphacrucis Ltd:

-- Improve the accessibility and analysis of achievement data. - Develop and make use of targets and benchmarks for student achievement. - Develop and implement strategies to improve the achievement rate of Pasifika students. - Establish a formal process for stakeholder engagement in relation to English language courses and students.
+- Improve the accessibility and analysis of achievement data for management and staff. - Develop and use targets and benchmarks for student achievement. - Continue development and implementation of strategies to improve the achievement rate of Pasifika students.